 Follow Turn On The Jets on Facebook and Twitter (@TurnOnTheJets)

-1. Nick Mangold didn’t practice for the second day in a row but is still expected to start Sunday night.
+First a few updates:1.
+Nick Mangold didn’t practice for the second day in a row but is still expected to start Sunday night.

 Jets vs. Dolphins Round 1: Game Breakdown